5 Management of patients on antiretroviral treatment

-- When starting antiretroviral treatment, TB may present for the first time (previously missed clinically) or partially treated TB (no live bacteria but antigen still present) may flare up with an acute inflammatory reaction.
+- When starting antiretroviral treatment, TB may present for the first time (previously missed clinically, “unmasking IRIS”) or partially treated TB (no live bacteria but antigen still present) may flare up with an acute inflammatory reaction.
 Suddenly enlarged paratracheal nodes, pleural effusions or parenchymal lung disease may be seen on chest X-ray.
-Mycobacteria avium complex infection is the commonest cause of the immune reconstitution inflammatory syndrome in developed countries.
+Mycobacteria avium complex infection is the most common cause of the immune reconstitution inflammatory syndrome in developed countries.
 Severe acne, cryptococcal meningitis, cytomegalovirus retinitis, extensive molluscum, viral hepatitis, shingles, genital herpes and Kaposi’s sarcoma have also been described with the immune reconstitution inflammatory syndrome.

 5-75 How is a patient with the immune reconstitution inflammatory syndrome best managed?

 The disease causing the inflammation must be diagnosed and treated.
 Avoid stopping antiretroviral treatment if at all possible.
-The patient may need to be referred to an HIV specialist.
+The patient may need to be referred to an HIV specialist or hospital.

-Immune reconstitution inflammatory syndrome is not an indication to stop antiretroviral treatment.
+Immune reconstitution inflammatory syndrome is not necessarily an indication to stop antiretroviral treatment.

 - A short course of steroids may have a role in managing a severe reaction.

 Quality of life